-where $S_{vn}(\rho_A)$ is the von-Neumann entropy, which, in this case, is also an entanglement monotone which accompanies the relation above.
+where $S_{vn}(\rho_A)$ is an entanglement monotone which accompanies the relation above.
 Moreover, in Ref. \cite{Basso_ECCR}, the authors showed that for each complementarity measures that satisfies the criteria established in Refs. \cite{Durr, Englert}, it is possible to obtain an entanglement monotone that completes relations of the type of that in Eq. (\ref{eq:cr1}).
 Triality relations like Eq. (\ref{eq:ccr1}) are also named complete complementarity relations (CCRs), since the inequality is turned into an equality by taking into account the correlations with others systems, as was interpreted by Qian et al. in Ref. \cite{Qian}.
-Besides, the predictability measure together with the entanglement monotone can be considered as a measure of path distinguishability in an interferometer, as was recently discussed by Qureshi in Ref. \cite{Tabish}, and first introduced by Englert in Ref. \cite{Engle}.
+Besides, the predictability measure together with the entanglement monotone can be considered as a measure of path distinguishability in an interferometer, as was recently discussed in Ref. \cite{Tabish, Wayhs}, and first introduced by Englert in Ref. \cite{Engle}.

 Another interesting feature of Eq. (\ref{eq:ccr1}) is that both quantum coherence and quantum entanglement are properties of quantum systems that can be seen as resources for certain tasks in the field of Quantum Information and Quantum Computation.
 This observation led to the formal development of quantum resource theories.
 A quantum resource theory is a formal framework that stems from the fact that certain properties of quantum systems become valuable resources for certain tasks under a restrictive set of operations \cite{Chit}.
 Perhaps, the major example of such quantum resources is entanglement, which is used for many quantum information processing tasks, when restricted to local operations and classical communication (LOCC) \cite{Hor}.
 Until now, the formal framework provided by resource theory has been applied to several properties of quantum systems such as purity \cite{Horo, Micha}, quantum coherence \cite{Baumgratz, Adesso}, quantum reference frames \cite{Spekk, Gour}, athermality in quantum thermodynamics \cite{Brandao}, contextuality \cite{Amaral}, quantum incompatibility \cite{Martins} and quantum (ir)reality \cite{Costa}.
 Besides, several approaches for a unifying framework of resource theories have been pursued lately \cite{Costa, Fernando, Lloyd}.
 Therefore, the natural question that arises when one looks carefully at Eq. (\ref{eq:ccr1}) is: Can predictability be characterized as a quantum resource?
 This is main the question that we propose to answer in this article.